-The signs of skin disease are usually fairly obvious, with itchiness, or hair loss, or scurfiiness or sores, or reddening or some other change in the appearance of the skin.
+The signs of skin disease are usually fairly obvious, with itchiness, hair loss, scurfiness or sores, reddening or some other change in the appearance of the skin.
 Sometimes though the long hair of Angora goats can hide developing disease, giving you a nasty surprise at shearing time!
 As with all diseases it pays to be vigilant to spot the early signs of disease, and this means hands-on inspection, not just eye appraisal.

-Here are some of the most common types of skin problem in Angora goats.
+Here are some of the most common types of skin problems in Angora goats.

 - Lousy goats have a scurfy skin and they are constantly itchy so they rub up against posts and fences and have a scruffy appearance.

 - To confirm that your goats have lice, part the fleece in various places and look for 'moving dandruff' as the lice scuttle out of sight.